AEW, NXT set higher stakes

-NXT had a higher TV rating than AEW last Wednesday, but things are about to pick up.
+NXT had a higher TV rating than AEW on Wednesday, June 22, but things are about to pick up.

-Over the course of the next two Wednesdays, both promotions are going to have two-show PPV-like events.
+Over the course of the next two Wednesdays, both promotions were going to have two-show PPV-like events.

 AEW’s event is called FyterFest, while NXT is using the Great American Bash name.